Our Building Turns 100

 We strive to preserve the history of Chassell Township, to keep alive our cultural heritage, and to share that heritage with our citizens and visitors.
 As an offiical Heritage Site of the Keweenaw National Historical Park, we adhere to high standards in our preservation work and in our exhibit creation.

-After being closed for a year due to the pandemic, we are pleased to announce the Chassell Heritage Center will open for the 2021 Summer Season.
-We will be open July and August and our hours are Tuesday 1PM to 4PM, Thursday 4PM to 9PM and Saturday 1PM-4PM.
+The Chassell Heritage Center will be open for the 2022 Summer Season in July and August and our hours are Tuesday 1PM to 4PM, Thursday 4PM to 8:30PM and Saturday 1PM-4PM.